ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-amcl.md

 | `bool` | False   |

 Description
 :   Allows AMCL to accept maps more than once on the map_topic.
-This is especially useful when you’re using the *LoadMap* service in *map_server*.
+This is especially useful when you're using the *LoadMap* service in *map_server*.
 Prior to Humble, this is `first_map_only_`.

 ### **`bond_heartbeat_period`**